HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Methodology

 \subsection{General Pipeline}

-In most LIBS mapping analyses involving PCA, the unsupervised technique is directly applied to the experimental data, after being preprocessed~\cite{costa_calibration_2020}.
-In our analysis, we propose a different approach to PCA by introducing the concept of kPCA to LIBS mapping data~\cite{seddik_kernel_2019}.
-This unsupervised statistical tool relies on the sparsity of the input, i.e.\ on input vectors containing mostly null elements, to reconstruct the PCs.
+In most \libs mapping analyses involving \pca, the unsupervised technique is directly applied to the experimental data, after being preprocessed~\cite{costa_calibration_2020}.
+In our analysis, we propose a different approach to \pca by introducing the concept of \kspca to \libs mapping data~\cite{seddik_kernel_2019}.
+This unsupervised statistical tool relies on the sparsity of the input, i.e.\ on input vectors containing mostly null elements, to extract the \pcs.
 We therefore introduce an intermediate step aimed at finding such sparse representation, with the additional effect of providing an initial denoising filter for the spectra.
-We utilise a DWT to decompose the original signal.
-The sparse representation is then given by imposing a hard threshold (HT) on the spectral energy density of the high frequency noise, and by upsampling the transformed data to the original signal.
-The adopted algorithm, HyperPCA, is defined as follows (see~\Cref{fig:pipeline}): \begin{enumerate} \item data preprocess;
+We utilise a \dwt to decompose the original signal.
+The sparse representation is then given by imposing a hard threshold (\hardt) on the spectral energy density of the high frequency noise, and by upsampling the transformed data to the original signal.
+The adopted algorithm, \hyperpca, is defined as follows (see~\Cref{fig:pipeline}): \begin{enumerate} \item data preprocess;